Tokes Price Tops $0.0160 (TKS)

-Tokes (TKS) traded 0% higher against the U.S. dollar during the twenty-four hour period ending at 19:00 PM ET on August 11th.
-During the last seven days, Tokes has traded 0% lower against the U.S. dollar.
-Tokes has a market capitalization of $3.20 million and approximately $1.00 worth of Tokes was traded on exchanges in the last 24 hours.
-One Tokes coin can currently be bought for $0.0160 or 0.00000041 BTC on popular exchanges.
+Tokes (TKS) traded 0% higher against the U.S. dollar during the 1 day period ending at 19:00 PM ET on August 17th.
+One Tokes coin can currently be purchased for approximately $0.0160 or 0.00000041 BTC on popular cryptocurrency exchanges.
+In the last week, Tokes has traded 0% lower against the U.S. dollar.
+Tokes has a total market cap of $3.20 million and approximately $1.00 worth of Tokes was traded on exchanges in the last 24 hours.

 Tokes Coin Profile